shapelets/shapelets-compute/doc/user/tutorial_kshape.rst

 >>> metrics.accuracy_score(np.array(labels), np.array(ks.labels_))
 1.0

-A 100% success during training is, at the very least, unsettling; it is possible to retrain the model again asking to randomize the labels setting the parameter ``rnd_labels`` to ``True``.
+A 100% success during training is, at the very least, unsettling; it is possible to retrain the model again, asking to randomize the labels setting the parameter ``rnd_labels`` to ``True``.  k-Shape is not free of local minima issues and it may require running the algorithm multiple times to choose the correct configuration.

 Let's measure the prediction's accuracy: